unaiberis/management-system/document_page_quality_manual/README.rst

 Configuration
 =============

-To enter your work instruction template, you need to:
+To edit the quality manual template:

--  go to Management Systems > Configuration > Categories
+-  Go to Management Systems > Configuration > Categories
--  select the Work Instructions category and edit the template
+-  Select the Quality Manual category
+-  Edit the content

 Usage
 =====

-To enter your quality manual, you need to:
+To enter your quality manual:

--  go to Management Systems > Documentation > Manuals
+-  Go to Management Systems > Documentation > Manuals
--  Create a new page and select the Quality Manual category.
+-  Create a new page
+-  Enter a title
+-  Select the Quality Manual category
+-  Fill in the content

 Bug Tracker
 ===========